ungleich/nginx-letsencrypt-ipv6/README.md

 **/etc/nginx/https.conf**.
 It is by default empty and only exists to be overwritten.
 It is included in the https block and lets you define proxy or other configurations that you need.
+As this file is only included by the generated https server, you can safely create it in your Dockerfile.

+If you want start anything **after** the certificate was retrieved and the https server is up and running, put your code into **/entrypoint-post-https.sh**.
+Note: It should be executable.

 ## More information